CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 * Daran Edermath has expressed interest in discovering who lurks near the ruins at Old Owl Well.
 * Qelline Alderleaf has suggested that the characters journey to the dilapidated town of Thundertree and consult with the druid Reidoth, who might possess knowledge regarding the whereabouts of Cragmaw Castle, Wave Echo Cave, or both.
 * Townmaster Harbin Wester desires the characters to investigate an orc encampment near Wyvern Tor and remove the orcs from the area.
-* Sildar Hallwinter's mission is to locate Cragmaw Castle, search for Gundren Rockseeker, rescue the dwarf, and recover his map.
+* Ulfric Brimward's mission is to locate Cragmaw Castle, search for Burrowbard Stoneseeker, rescue the molekin, and recover his map.

 Each of these potential quests corresponds to a section in this phase of the adventure.
-The characters can take their time in Phandalin to rest and acquire supplies.
+The characters can take their time in Tuntin to rest and acquire supplies.
 Afterward, they must choose one of these storylines to investigate and set out for the appropriate destination.

-## Triboar Trail
+## Trident Trail

-Phandalin is located in a region known as "the Triboar Trail," "the Triboar Cutoff," or "the Cony Gap."
-This expanse of foothills and rolling, sparsely wooded plains lies between the Sword Mountains to the south and Neverwinter Wood to the north.
-The name is derived from an ancient trail that extends from the distant town of Triboar to the east, winding westward for about one hundred miles through the abandoned village of Conyberry before heading north of Phandalin and connecting with the High Road along the coast.
+Tuntin is located in a region known as "the Trident Trail," "the Triboar Cutoff," or "the Cony Gap."
+This expanse of foothills and rolling, sparsely wooded plains lies between the Sword Mountains to the south and Reddwall Wood to the north.
+The name is derived from an ancient trail that extends from the distant town of Triboar to the east, winding westward for about one hundred miles through the abandoned village of Conyberry before heading north of Tuntin and connecting with the Crimson Road along the coast.

 Feel free to describe the party's overland journeys as richly as you wish, but ensure the narrative keeps advancing.
 Statements such as "You travel for several miles and encounter nothing of interest" are far less evocative and memorable compared to more vivid descriptions like, "A light drizzle moistens the rolling plains as you journey north.
 Around midday, you pause for lunch beneath a solitary tree.
 There, the rogue discovers a small rock with a grinning visage.
 Besides this, you observe nothing out of the ordinary."